johnridesabike/bikewalklife/posts/2020/12/mural-bike-ride-in-brunswick-ga.md

 I don't have any affiliation with this event, but I love the idea of it.
 It seems like a great way to build a community around the joy of riding bicycles.

 An unfortunate side-effect of our pandemic era is that many community and cultural activities have been restricted to car drivers.
-From drive-throughs to curbside services, bicycle riders and pedestrians have been sidelined.
-But this isn't because picking up your food in a car is safer than on foot, it's an accident of our car-centric infrastructure.
-It's time we offered activities for non-drivers too.
+From drive-throughs to curbside services, we've sidelined bicycle riders and pedestrians.
+But this isn't because picking up your food in a car is necessarily safer than on foot.
+This is an accident of our car-centric infrastructure.
+It's about time we offered activities for non-drivers too.

 Many people (including myself) go out and ride bicycles together for the sake of riding bicycles.
 That's great, but I think it's also important to have events with a bigger purpose beyond just the riding.